 Most individuals alter the direction of their panels based on peak energy hours.
 Society tends to use more electricity in the afternoon and evening after returning from work.
 We unwind by watching TV, using our stoves for cooking dinner, and illuminating our homes with electric lighting.

 To meet the demands of evening peak energy hours, professionals install solar panels facing southwest.
 The sun sets in the west so that west-facing panels can attain high levels of sunlight in the afternoon.
 If you have a gable roof with east- and west-facing sides, your solar power production may be lower than other panel owners.

 Sources of Shade

-When considering the suitability of your rooftop for a PV solar system, you should evaluate sun obstructors on your property.
-A single shadow cast on your rooftop could jeopardize the efficiency of the entire system.
+When determining whether you have the best roof for solar panels, you should evaluate sun obstructors on your property.
+A single shadow cast on your rooftop could jeopardize the efficiency of the entire solar panel system.

 Solar panels rely on consistent sun absorption by each cell.
 If shade obstructs cells’ light exposure, it could block the energy flow through the entire chain.
 When trees cast shadows on a rooftop, the PV power output can drop to zero.

 Consider the obstructive features on your property before investing in a solar energy system.
 Large trees can be taken down or relocated, but buildings or concrete structures may be a more significant threat to the efficiency of your system.